 Urology Residency Program

 Urology residents spend one year in general surgery and four years in urology.
 The first year internship is spent in general surgery at Oregon Health & Science University Hospital and affiliated Portland VA Medical Center.
 These rotations are under the direction of the urology residency program director and include general surgery, surgical rotations, critical care, vascular surgery, and/or trauma.
-The following four years of urology training takes place at OHSU Hospital, the Portland VA Medical Center, Doernbecher Children's Hospital, and Kaiser Sunnyside Medical Center.
-Six-months of urologic research occur during the fourth year of urology training.
+The following four years of urology training take place at OHSU Hospital, the Portland VA Medical Center, Doernbecher Children's Hospital, and Kaiser Medical Centers.
+A total of six months of urologic research occur during the second and third years of urology training.

 Our program attracts competitive candidates with outstanding qualifications from top training centers around the country.
 Each year we receive several hundred applicants for three incoming positions.

 We look forward to receiving your application and wish you the best of luck.